hindman/optopus/README.md

 - Quantifiers that can applied to single elements or groups.
 This is another one of the crucial missing ingredients in most parsers.
 Argle relies primarily on the quantifiers from usage-syntax conventions: `...` for one-or-more and square brackets to convey optionality.
-To those it adds the regex `{m,n}` syntax for quantity ranges.
+To those it adds `{m-n}` syntax for quantity ranges.

 - Like regular expressions, grammar elements and parsing itself are greedy by default.
 This policy decision is necessary to resolve a variety of parsing